Bravely Default: Development

 According to producer Tomoya Asano, Bravely Default began development as a sequel to Final Fantasy: The 4 Heroes of Light (2009), and would have been part of the Final Fantasy franchise.
 After completing The 4 Heroes of Light, Asano considered what he wanted to do next.
 Despite having the option to developing something within Square Enix's core franchises, he voluntarily established a new intellectual property.
 During this initial phase, the original development team reached out to Silicon Studio, whose previous work was mostly related to development middleware.
 Silicon Studio developed a well-received demo for the project and were assigned to develop the game.
 Despite moving away from the Final Fantasy series, it retained a battle system and world setting in common with many Final Fantasy games.
 According to Asano, this was both a leftover of the project's original form and a conscious choice to give players from the Final Fantasy series a sense of comfortable familiarity.
 In later responses to fan questions, Asano confirmed that he designed the Final Fantasy-style story so players would have little trouble entering the world.
 The story-telling and gameplay was heavily influenced by western video games and television series.
 Asano described the result as a "Japanese RPG with American content thrown in".
 The main challenge for the team was making Bravely Default a traditional RPG without overloading it with nostalgic elements.
-Despite this, as the team were fans of both Final Fantasy and Dragon Quest, nostalgic features were added for genre veterans and be appreciated by newcomers.
-Asano wanted to bring together what he considered the three core elements of RPGs (battles, growth, and connection) in Bravely Default.
+Despite this, as the team were fans of both Final Fantasy and Dragon Quest, nostalgic features were added for genre veterans and to be appreciated by newcomers.
+Asano wanted to bring together what he considered the three core elements of RPGs—battles, growth, and connection—in Bravely Default.
 An important element was creating a casual experience that anyone could enjoy, even if they had never played an RPG.